fadden/CiderPress2/FileConv/Gfx/SuperHiRes-notes.md

 PIC/$8003 doesn't appear to be used.

 ### Miscellaneous ###

+There files with the extension ".3201" that appear to be Brooks-format images compressed with PackBytes.

 The IIgs version of "John Elway Quarterback" used a slightly customized format.
 The 56-byte "reserved" section between the SCB and color palettes was omitted, and only one palette entry